ecryptoguru/fusionwave-nft/README.md

-This project has another codebase for the GenerativeAI Image generation app, FusionImage.
+This project has another github codebase for the GenerativeAI Image generation app, FusionImage.

 https://github.com/ecryptoguru/fusionimage